Find Your PSS Shaft Seal:

 P.S.S.
 (Packless Sealing System) Shaft Seal

 Limitations of Limited Warranty.
-This limited warranty does not cover and does not apply to any PSS: (i) altered in any way inconsistent with the shaft seal design as provided, (ii) improperly installed and/or maintained, (iii) incompatible with any portion or component of any boat or application that is not supplied by PYI, regardless of the cause of the failure or incompatibility of such portion or component, (iv) used for purposes other than those for which it was designed, and/or (v) subjected to misuse, neglect or accidents.
+This limited warranty does not cover and does not apply to any PSS: (i) altered in any way inconsistent with the shaft seal design as provided, (ii) improperly installed and/or maintained, (iii) incompatible with any portion or component of any boat or application that is not supplied by PSS Seal, LLC., regardless of the cause of the failure or incompatibility of such portion or component, (iv) used for purposes other than those for which it was designed, and/or (v) subjected to misuse, neglect or accidents.
 In order to obtain warranty service, the PSS, together with the bill of sale or other dated proof-of-purchase document identifying the shaft seal model number, must be presented to an authorized PSS dealer during the warranty period.
 For assistance in locating an authorized PSS dealer, please contact PYI at:

-12532 Beverly Park Road
+12532 Beverly Park Road Ste.
+B

 Lynnwood, WA 98087